moinwiki/moin/docs/man/moin.rst

 Description
 -----------

-:program:`moin` is the commandline interface to miscellaneous moin-related tools.
+:program:`moin` is the command line interface to miscellaneous moin-related tools.

-If you just invoke :program:`moin` (without any arguments), it will start the builtin server and you'll have moin running!
-This is just a shortcut for invoking :program:`moin moin`.
+If you invoke :program:`moin` without any arguments, it will start the builtin server and you'll have moin running!
+This is a shortcut for invoking :program:`moin moin`.

 :program:`moin help` will give a list of available subcommands.